 Think of it like a dance—when one partner moves, the other has to adjust.

-There’s something called the mid-market rate or interbank rate.
-This is the ‘real’ exchange rate you see on Google or financial news sites.
-But when you go to a bank or exchange service, the rate you actually get will be slightly different due to their service fees (the ‘spread’).
+There’s something called the Mid-market rate, or Interbank rate, it’s the real exchange rate you’ll see on Google or financial news sites.
+But here’s the thing: when you actually go to a bank or exchange service, the rate you get will be slightly different.
+That’s because of their service fees.
+They call it the spread.

 If you’re looking to convert 1600 pesos mexicanos a chilenos, make sure to use these sources for the most accurate and up-to-date information.

 I’ve been there.
 You’re trying to convert 1600 pesos mexicanos a chilenos, and you end up more confused than when you started.
-Let me walk you through a simple process I learned the hard way.
+Here’s what I figured out after fumbling through it myself.

 First, find the current exchange rate.
 For example, if 1 MXN = 55 CLP.